How an engine’s oil filter works

 This is a relatively easy task and you’ll need only basic tools for the job - as well as an oil filter wrench.
 If you use the oil extraction technique this task can be completed within half an hour.
-Allow an hour if you want to empty the oil via the sump plug (recommended).
+Allow an hour if you want to empty the oil via the sump plug.

-When to change your oil and filter
+When should you change your engine oil and filter?

 “Some high-performance models need to have their oil and filter changed every 6000 miles or six months”

 This is one of the most debated subjects among DIY mechanics.
 Every engine is different and requires a specific grade of oil - always consult your car’s handbook or refer to Haynes for the correct type.
 Some high-performance models need to have their oil and filter changed every 6000 miles or six months (whichever comes sooner).

 Other cars with long-life oil can go as far as 24,000 miles (or more).
 However, here at Haynes we recommend you change oil and filter once a year, or every 12,000 miles, whichever comes first, depending on your handbook’s advice.

 Never be tempted to skip a filter change when you change the oil - the old filter will contaminate the new oil.